spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/dead-code.md

 ### Resolving the error:
 To resolve the error provided in the example, try the following in the provided order:
-1. Skip violation with annotation.
+1. Skip the violation with an annotation.
-2. Remove unused class.
+2. Remove the unused class.